sagelga/approval-workflow/README.md

 ## Development Documentation

-You can read about how to use each function
+You can read about how to use each function here : [docs.sagelga.com/approval-workflow/](docs.sagelga.com/approval-workflow/)

 ## License